 An organization needs to determine the environmental aspects within the scope of its environmental management system. it takes into account the inputs and outputs (both intended and unintended) that are associated with its current and relevant past activities, products, and services; planned or new developments; and new or modified activities, products, and services.
 The method used should consider normal and abnormal operating conditions, shutdown and start-up conditions. as well as the reasonably foreseeable emergency situations identified in 6.1.1.
 Attention should be paid to prior occurrences of emergency situations.
 An organization does not have to consider each product, component, or raw material individually to determine and evaluate their environmental aspects; it may group or categorize activities, products, and services when they have common characteristics.
 When determining its environmental aspects, the organization can consider:

 - releases to land

 - use of raw materials and natural resources

 - the energy emitted e.g. heat, radiation, vibration (noise), light),

 - generation of waste and/or by-products;

 - use of space.

 In addition to the environmental aspects that it can control directly, an organization determines whether there are environmental aspects that it can influence.
-These can be related to products and services used by the organization which is provided by others, as well as products and services used by the organization which is provided by others, including those associated with outsourced processes.
-With respect to the organization provides to others, it can have limited influence on the use and end-of-life treatment of the products and services. in all circumstances, However, it is the organization that determines the extent of control it is able to exercise, the environmental aspects it can influence, and the extent to which it chooses to exercise such influence.
+These can be related to products and services used by the organization which is provided by others, as well as products and services used by the organization which are provided by others, including those associated with outsourced processes.
+With respect to what the organization provides to others, it can have limited influence on the use and end-of-life treatment of the products and services. in all circumstances, However, it is the organization that determines the extent of control it is able to exercise, the environmental aspects it can influence, and the extent to which it chooses to exercise such influence.
 Consideration should be given to environmental aspects. related to the organization’s activities, products, and services, such as:

 - design and development of its facilities, processes, products, and services,